ketan-16/naukri-resume-updater/README.md

 - [Google Chrome](https://www.google.com/chrome/)
 - [ChromeDriver](https://chromedriver.chromium.org/downloads) *(optional, the script will handle it if not installed manually)*

-You will also need to create a free account on [Naukri.com](https://www.naukri.com) if you don't have one yet.

 ## Installation

 ### 1. Clone the repository